WWI Shoulder-wing monoplane (actually a license-built Morane-Saulinier type “H”, slightly modified) with a rotary engine.

-At first, it was used as an unarmed scout.
-With the success of the Fokker synchronizing gear in 1915, a similar installation was tried on the Pflaz monoplane, and it became the Pfalz E1.
+At first, the E-type was used as an unarmed scout but, with the success of the Fokker synchronizing gear in 1915, a similar installation was tried on the Pflaz monoplane, which then went into production as the Pfalz E1.

 Some 60 examples were built before the next variant was produced (Pfalz EII), which was little more than an E1 with a 100 h.p.
 Oberursel engine fitted.

 Due to their great similarity in appearance to the Fokker monoplanes, the Pfalz machines automatically became “Fokkers” to the Allies in WWI.
-It was through the shape of their rudder surfaces that the types could be identified.
+It was only through the shape of their steering surfaces that the types could be positively identified.
 They differed little in size and weight.

 In contrast, the Pfalz monoplane differed considerably structurally from the Fokker design.
 The Pfalz had a completely wooden airframe instead of the Fokker's welded steel tube fuselage.